OPEN HEARTS! CONNECTED HANDS!

 The Mission of New Mexico Christian Children’s Home in partnership with family, church, and community is to transform each child we serve into a Christian champion who is a respected, responsible citizen through quality residential, adoptive, and single-parent homes and services provided by a dedicated professional team under God’s direction.

-Today, we serve about 45 children in our residential homes to help children whose families can’t or won’t provide for their needs.
+Today, we serve about 45 children in our residential homes to help children whose families can’t provide for their needs for a variety of reasons.

 In 1979, we added “A Mother’s Choice”, a licensed New Mexico adoptive agency.
 A Mother’s Choice provides a complete range of professional services and confidential, compassionate assistance to birth mothers and fathers and provides each child we serve a quality adoptive home.